PDTurner1/security_tool3/README.md

 Tool 3 – Updates – Sniff53

+The udated version 2 of Sniff53 is sniff53v2.py

 The feedback that I received from the reviews included the following:
 1. Clearer reporting when malformed text log input is skipped or ignored.
 2. Capture real DNS traffic to test the tool.